rocket-pool/docs.rocketpool.net/docs/en/node-staking/install-modes.md

 ## The Native Configuration without Docker

 This configuration bypasses Docker entirely.
-Instead of running the Smartnode stack via Docker, each process will be installed as a local system service (e.g. via `systemd`).
+Instead of running the Smart Node stack via Docker, each process will be installed as a local system service (e.g. via `systemd`).
 This includes the `node`, `watchtower`, `eth1`, `eth2`, and `validator` processes.

 This configuration offers the most flexibility because it allows you to fine-tune Rocket Pool's parameters (such as its security posture, where the Execution and Consensus clients live, where the chain data lives, where your keys live, and so on).
 It is also the most difficult to set up and maintain.

-In this mode, the Smartnode Installer is no longer relevant.
+In this mode, the Smart Node Installer is no longer relevant.
-You are responsible for manually instantiating, maintaining, and upgrading the Smartnode infrastructure, the ETH clients, and the validator clients.
+You are responsible for manually instantiating, maintaining, and upgrading the Smart Node infrastructure, the ETH clients, and the validator clients.

 ::: danger WARNING
 While we provide some example documentation on how to do this, we suggest that this mode should only be used by **experienced system administrators**.